 Instructions:

 Step 1: Before the meeting, take photos of each team member’s desk.
-Step 2: Share one desk photo at time during the Zoom call without revealing the owner.
+Step 2: Share one desk photo at a time during the Zoom call without revealing the owner.
 Step 3: Based on the goods and arrangement displayed in the photo, participants guess whose desk it is.
-Step 4: After the guesses, reveal the owner of each desk and allow for quick conversation or anecdote about the desk.
+Step 4: After the guesses, reveal the owner of each desk and allow for a quick conversation or anecdote about the desk.

 9. Pictionary: Zoom Edition

-Pictionary: Zoom Edition is digital version of the popular drawing and guessing game.
-Participants use Zoom’s whiteboard feature to create clues for word or phrase, while others try to guess what it is.
+Pictionary: Zoom Edition is a digital version of the popular drawing and guessing game.
+Participants use Zoom’s whiteboard feature to create clues for a word or phrase, while others try to guess what it is.
 This game is great for encouraging creativity and teamwork.

 Suitable for: Team bonding and fun.